coalaura/up/README.md

 ./up send very_big.tar.xz localhost:7966
 ```

 Uploaded files are stored under the server's `files/` directory.
 Up will prompt to trust the server's certificate on first use and will remember it afterwards.
-Up is built to work behind reverse proxies like nginx.
+The server forces HTTP/2 with TLS 1.3 by default.
+Pass `--http3` or `-h3` on both the server and client to switch to HTTP/3 over QUIC.
+When HTTP/3 mode is enabled, Up will not work behind reverse proxies like nginx.

-## Reverse Proxy Setup
+## Reverse Proxy Setup (http2)

 Here is an example nginx configuration that proxies HTTPS traffic to an Up server running locally.
 Replace the certificate paths with your own.